rahul-aravind-opti/crossmint-challenge/README.md

 - Phase 1 renders an X-shaped constellation of 🪐 POLYanets between rows 2 and 8.
 - Phase 2 reproduces the Crossmint logo using 🌙 SOLoons, ☄ comETHs, and 🪐 POLYanets sourced from the goal map endpoint.

 The implementation focuses on reliability under tight API rate limits.
-It includes resiliency tooling, clear domain modeling, and repeatable workflows for initialization, execution, and validation.
+It includes resiliency tooling, clear domain modeling, and repeatable workflows for initialization and execution.

 ## Prerequisites
 - Go 1.21+